gramineproject/graphene/Documentation/debugging.rst

 To enable GDB support, the PAL loader and Graphene implement the GDB protocol to notify the debugger about any loading and unloading of dynamic libraries.
-The PAL loader also loads a |nbsp| GDB script to enable GDB features to make the debugging process easier.
+The PAL loader also loads a |~| GDB script to enable GDB features to make the debugging process easier.

 To build Graphene with debug symbols, the source code needs to be compiled with